 Do you have some furniture that’s been itching for a makeover?
-Let’s face it, we’ve all bought furniture that we’ve either fell out of love with or our tastes have changed, right?
+Let’s face it, we’ve all bought furniture that we’ve either fallen out of love with, or our tastes have changed, right?
 Well, you don’t have to live with that eyesore anymore!
 With the advent of chalk paints, it’s never been easier to quickly transform those pieces from tragic to magic.

 Beautify Any Piece Of Old Furniture

 Do you love shopping at flea markets?
 I do too.
-I always find a gem just waiting to be unearthed.
-It’s so much fun transforming these gems into beautifully high-end pieces that are sold at high prices in designer shops around town.
-Now, you don’t have to pay for these beauties anymore – you can easily transform one yourself!
+I always find a gem just waiting for renewal.
+It’s so much fun transforming these gems into beautifully high-end pieces sold at high prices in designer shops around town.
+You don’t have to pay for these beauties anymore – you can easily transform one yourself!

 And there it was – this adorable little end table.
 I knew it was older than dirt and that I had to have to it.
 It had everything I wanted – charm, portability, and potential.
-After negotiating a price, it was in the car and on our way we went.
+So after negotiating a price, it was in the car, and on our way, we went.
 It sat on my front porch and used to showcase my beautiful spring and summer flowers.
-I love it’s dirty, old, and grungy charm and left it untouched for years – until now.
+I love its dirty, old, and dingy charm and left it untouched for years – until now.

-As you can see, it has beautiful rustic charm – well, it still does!
-I kicked up that rustic charm to the here and now and I’m so thrilled with the results.
+As you can see, it has a beautiful rustic charm – well, it still does!
+So I kicked up that rustic charm to the here and now, and I’m glad about the results.

-You can basically transform any piece of furniture you have lying around begging for a pick me up redo!
+You can transform any piece of furniture you have lying around begging for a pick-me-up redo!
 Yes, it’s little, but it now has a big transformation.

 Firstly, decide if your piece needs sanding or not.
-Even if it doesn’t need a deep sanding, it’s always good to carefully look your piece over for any rough spots or damages that might need some sanding before you start painting.
+Even if it doesn’t require deep sanding, it’s always good to carefully look your work over for any rough spots or damages that might need some sanding before you start painting.

-This table was in need of a good sanding – so I let it have it!
+This table needed a good sanding – so I let it have it!
 I love my little Black & Decker sander.
 It’s the perfect size power tool to get the job done!

 You can use any chalk paint you like.
 I decided to use two shades of blue paint to get the vintage look I was after.

 I love the color blue.
 It’s the perfect blue for just about everything!
-You can order this paint as I did on Amazon here Deco Art Americana Chalky Finish Paint, 8-Ounce, Treasure
+In the color Treasure, you can order this paint as I did on Amazon here Deco Art Americana Chalky Finish Paint.

-After is was good and dry, I used some sandpaper to rough around the spots that would be naturally distressed with age.
+After it was good and dry, I used some sandpaper to rough around the spots that would be naturally distressed with age.

 Place the flowers where you want them, brush both sides of the flower with the Mod Podge and make sure they adhere to the surface nicely.
 They will look white until the paint dries – then it dried nice and clear.